UbRooti/VariablesServer/README.md

 ./build.sh
 ```

+After compiling the server, an executable file should appear in the `bin/` directory.

 ## Configuration

 Before running the server, you may want to configure it.
 The server uses a configuration file (`config.json`) located in the `res/` directory by default.
 The configuration file allows you to set the server port and authentication token.